Lane Events Center Master/20 Year Plan

 The Lane Events Center and Fairgrounds operates on a 53-acre site within the city of Eugene.
 In a typical year, it hosts up to 1,000 event days with 750,000 visitors.
-It is financed by rentals, the Lane County Fair, and local hotel tax revenues.
+It is financed by rentals, the Lane County Fair, and local hotel and rental tax revenues.

 Updates: